N0bodyparticular/TwistedGS/README.md

 # TwistedGS
- The only game show Pirate TV!
+ The only game show on Pirate TV!
 Catch the podcast on Pirate Radio!